cdd/bioassay-express/README.md

 # BioAssay Express

+**Status notice:** this project is no longer maintained.
+The codebase is not receiving security updates, so deploying it to public environments is not advised.

 The _BioAssay Express_ (BAE) project allows bioassay protocols to be conveniently annotated using semantic web terminology, from a variety of ontologies (e.g. BAO, DTO, CLO, GO, etc).
 It provides a web-based interface that makes selection of terms straightforward, and leverages natural language models to try and propose the most likely options.
 Also provides hosting of data from PubChem assays, and features for searching the assays.

-See the [Production Server](https://www.bioassayexpress.com) for an example of it running in real life.

 The project has been open source (Apache) since 11 September 2023.